 Haha random question… Emil Nolde’s art career is sort of divided into two periods - pre-war and post-war.
 Wildly Dancing Children was painted quite early on, and is reflective of the artist’s love of nature and the lively, innocent lifestyle of the times.
 However, as the war approached, his art became more and more dark and the carefree atmosphere of paintings such as this were lost.
 Although Nolde had actually been a Nazi supporter at the beginning, they were against Modernist art, and confiscated his works and displayed them with other ‘degenerate’ art.
 He was actually not allowed to paint, but did so anyway in secret.
 Although it doesn’t seem particularly conceptual, Wildly Dancing Children is an important work in that, when compared to his later works, there is a distinct difference in tone and subject, revealing the strong influence the war had on artists such as Nolde and the others in the Die Brucke and Der Blaue Reiter groups.

-crazedsimplicity asked: You have an absolutely stunning blog!
+crazedsimplicity said: You have an absolutely stunning blog!
 And I totally followed! :) It would be great if you could check my first cover out (just search CharlotteRiedMusic on youtube) and please tell me what you think!
 Thanks :) x

 Aww thank you so much!
 I definitely shall, going to listen now! x

 lesiliva said: One word comes to mind when I look at your blog elegance pure elegance !

 Aww thank you so much!
 Happy new year! x